Bachelor of Science in Computer Science Degree Requirements

 MATH 547 or MATH 577

 Five additional three or more credit hour COMP courses numbered 426 or higher (excluding courses for honors thesis, internships, co-ops, and independent study).
 Any one offering of COMP 590 may be counted toward this requirement without prior approval.
 Additional offerings of COMP 590 may be counted toward this requirement with the approval of the director of undergraduate studies.
-Graduate level courses (600 or higher) other than COMP 790 may be counted towards this requirement.
+Graduate level courses (600 or higher) other than COMP 690 and COMP 790 may be counted towards this requirement if the student has the appropriate background (a minimum of completion of COMP 410 and 411 is required).
 COMP 790 courses are generally seminar courses that are not appropriate for this requirement and may only be counted with the approval of the director of undergraduate studies.
+COMP 690 courses require the approval of the director of undergraduate studies.
 A course that is listed as both a COMP 590 and COMP 790 may be used as the one offering of COMP 590.

 COMP 401, 410, and 411